 Plus, every brand is unique in its needs, existing martech stack, and user base.
 You need to ask the right questions from each vendor so you can properly vet each option.

-Solving your retention problem needs more than just a mobile marketing automation tool.
+Solving your retention problem needs more than just an app marketing automation tool.
 It also requires:

 Mobile marketing automation is a software tool that allows marketers to execute and manage marketing processes.
 These processes can be anything from scheduling email nurture drips to sending out a series of onboarding push notifications or in-app messages.

-The point of the software is to make mobile marketing tasks easier to accomplish, and allow the system to take care of executing mundane tasks, including: segmenting users, scheduling messages, and personalizing offers.
+The point of the marketing automation for apps is to make marketing tasks easier to accomplish, and allow the system to take care of executing mundane tasks, including: segmenting users, scheduling messages, and personalizing offers.

 An important note though: automation here does not mean “zero human interaction.”
 Marketers still have to create nurture drips, omnichannel campaigns, and most importantly, write the persuasive copy that gets the prospect into the marketing funnel.